 Does it work with any other gluten-free flour blend?

 You’ll get the best results using Cup4Cup gluten free flour.
-However, we’ve also tested this recipe with Bob’s Red Mill 1:1 gluten free flour and it comes out great.
+However, I’ve also tested this recipe with Bob’s Red Mill 1:1 gluten free flour and it comes out great with some minor adjustments.
 If you use Bob’s flour, omit 5 tablespoons of milk and 1 tablespoon of oil.

 Can this recipe be used to make mini muffins?